-Kesselman & Kesselman, Certified Public Accountants (Isr.), a member of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, has served as our principal independent registered public accounting firm for each of the two years ended December 31, 2021.
+Kesselman & Kesselman, Certified Public Accountants (Isr.), a member of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, has served as our principal independent registered public accounting firm for each of the two years ended December 31, 2022.

-The following table provides information regarding fees billed by Kesselman & Kesselman, Certified Public Accountants (Isr.), a member of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, in relation to the years ended December 31, 2020 and 2021:
+The following table provides information regarding fees billed by Kesselman & Kesselman, Certified Public Accountants (Isr.), a member of PricewaterhouseCoopers International Limited, an independent registered public accounting firm, in relation to the years ended December 31, 2021 and 2022:

-Year Ended December 31,
+Year Ended December 31, er 31,

-20 2021 2020
+2022 2 2021

-Audit fees (1) \$ 80 \$ 140
+Audit fees (1) \$ 80 \$ 80

-Audit-related fees (2) \$ \$ 35
+Audit-related fees \$

+Tax fees (2) - -

+All other fees - -

-Total \$ 80 \$ 175
+Total \$ 80 \$ 80

-- (1) Includes professional services rendered in connection with the audit of our annual financial statements, review of our interim financial statements and tax returns. - (2) Includes professional services rendered in connection with the fees relating to the offering of our ADSs on Nasdaq in July 2021.
+- (1) Includes professional services rendered in connection with the audit of our annual financial statements and review of our interim financial statements. - (2) Tax fees are the aggregate fees billed (in the year) for professional services rendered for tax compliance and tax advice other than in connection with the audit.